-Robert Topel “ Professor of Economics: University of Chicago Grad School of Business- pointed out that if the United States is going to reach it’s goal of reducing 80% of our GGHG by 2050, it will need to create an incentive for todays public.
-One major problem we face it that the current generations have to decide our path for fuel development and pay for something we will never personally experience.
+Robert Topel “ Professor of Economics: University of Chicago Grad School of Business- pointed out that if the United States is going to reach its goal of reducing 80% of our GGHG by 2050, it will need to create an incentive for today’s public.
+One major problem we face is that the current generations have to decide our path for fuel development and pay for something we will never personally experience.
 This means footing the bill for our next generation and this takes vision.
-Todays consumer is not always our best visionary.
+Today’s consumer is not always our best visionary.

 Synthetic Biological research has come so far in the past year that a synthetic fuel might be possible in the future.
 Algae-based fuel is being produced today in the San Diego and Southern California areas.
 Howe’ver, ten to twenty years is a minimum estimate on commercial applications for synthetically engineered algae fuels.
 Again, economics will determine how fast we can get fuel out of humanly cultured algae, the natural process that produced crude oil millions of years ago.

 Toyota is responding to these delays with new plug-in hybrids and electric vehicles.
 These are not the answer to long-range energy challenges.
 Howe’ver, Toyota believes their cars and SUVs are an interim answer for current transportation needs in the US.
 They expect an all-electric RAV4-EV to be in production by 2012, which I had the privilege of driving recently in San Diego.
 Although this was a prototype, the overall drive was very normal!
 This is a good thing.